 The Company measures the cost of awards of equity instruments based on the grant date fair value of the awards.
 The Company calculates the fair value of stock-based awards using the Black-Scholes-Merton option pricing valuation model, which incorporates various assumptions including volatility, expected term and risk-free interest rates.
-There were no grants of stock-based awards during the three and six months ended June 30, 2019 and 2018.
+There were no grants of stock-based awards during the three and nine months ended September 30, 2019 and 2018.

-The expected term of the options is the estimated period of time until exercise and was determined using the SEC's safe harbor rules, using an average of vesting and contractual terms, as we did not have sufficient historical experience of similar awards.
+The expected term of the options is the estimated period of time until exercise and was determined using an average of vesting and contractual terms, as we did not have sufficient historical experience of similar awards.
 The risk-free interest rate is based on the implied yield available on United States Treasury zero-coupon issues with an equivalent remaining term.
 The Company has not paid dividends in the past and does not plan to pay any dividends in the near future.
 The estimated fair value of stock-based compensation awards and other options is amortized to expense on a straight-line basis over the relevant vesting period.
-As share-based compensation expense recognized is based on awards ultimately expected to vest, it is reduced for estimated forfeitures.
 The Company has elected to recognize forfeitures as they occur rather than estimating them at the time of grant.